Weakly Inhomogeneous models for the Low-Redshift Universe: The Lemaitre-Tolman-Bondi model for spherically symmetric universes

-\\ Originally, this kind of solution was solved under the assumption that the perfect fluid energy-momentum tensor is dominated by pressure-less dust $P = 0$ and a cosmological constant term $\Lambda$.\\ In this scheme, equations \ref{eq:equation4.2} rewrite as : \\
+Originally, this kind of solution was solved under the assumption that the perfect fluid energy-momentum tensor is dominated by pressure-less dust $P = 0$ and a cosmological constant term $\Lambda$.
+In this scheme, eqs. \eqref{eq:equation4.2} rewrite as: